CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-softnas-cloud-file-gateway-appliance.md

   Wait for the second email indicating your appliance is ready for use before attempting to access the resource.

+  Note that, if you access the appliance via the Control Portal, it will report that it is an Ubuntu operating system.
+This is not accurate; the build process layers the appliance over the Ubuntu OS and modifies it to the operating system required by the appliance.
+This is expected behavior, and does not affect the operations of the appliance.

 8. **Accessing Your Appliance**

   1. Access your appliance by navigating to the server's private IP address with your web browser over https (e.g. https://youripaddress/).